-Re Recommendation Agreed Management Action Owner Contributors Timeframe 3.1 The Supplier Management Framework should be updated to include the following: 1.
+Ref.
+Recommendation Agreed Management Action Owner Contributors Timeframe 3.1 The Supplier Management Framework should be updated to include the following: 1.
 Clarification on LPF's approach to material outsourcing and if/how it differs to non-material outsourcing.
 2. Links to supporting process documents such as ICT Security assessment and DPIA guidance.
 LPF will review existing Supplier Management Framework document and all related supporting document (templates, checklists), and update.
 New supporting documents will be created where necessary.
 Chief Executive Officer (LPF) Chief Risk Officer (LPF) Head of Legal (LPF) 30/09/2023

-- 3. Detailed approach to intra-group arrangements including LPFI and LPFE Limited. - 4.
-A defined process for contracts and written agreements (e.g., at what point Legal function is engaged and relevant approval flow). - A RACI matrix which includes key business functions (e.g., Legal, ICT Security, DPO, Board) and the Council. - 6.
-Amendment to Roles and Responsibilities section to include the Council. - Risk appetite should be developed to detail how Key Risk Indicators (KRIs) should be applied when managing supplier risk and linked to the LPF Group's overarching risk management framework and risk appetite. - 8.
-Risk and issue identification and management process should be outlined or linked within the framework. - 9.
-A business continuity process for suppliers - 10.
-A process for identifying and managing potential conflicts of interest. - 11.
-A process for supplier incident reporting.
+3. Detailed approach to intra-group arrangements 1) Existing Supplier Management Service including LPFI and LPFE Limited.
+Framework review will be updated to Director, 4.
+A defined process for contracts and written ensure it covers: Finance and agreements (e.g., at what point Legal function is Onboarding process, including Procurement engaged and relevant approval flow). approval flows and RACI matrix (CEC) 5.
+A RACI matrix which includes key business functions Tiering criteria, and tiering approval (e.g., Legal, ICT Security, DPO, Board) and the checks Interim Head of Council.
+Exit processes Commercial and 6.
+Amendment to Roles and Responsibilities section to Approach to outsourcing Procurement include the Council.
+Approach to Intra-group Services (CEC) 7.
+Risk appetite should be developed to detail how Key arrangements Risk Indicators (KRIs) should be applied when CEC role and responsibilities Links or clarifications on managing supplier risk and linked to the LPF Group's application of existing processes to overarching risk management framework and risk suppliers e.g. Contract review; appetite.
+DPIA, IT assessment, risk appetite, 0.
+Risk and issue identification and management process should be outlined or linked within the framework. risk and issue reporting, incident 0 reporting, conflicts, business A business continuity process for suppliers continuity 10 A process for identifying and managing potential conflicts of interest.
+2) New supporting documents will be 1 .
+A process for supplier incident reporting. created to cover: Onboarding process / checklist Exit plan template / checklist Legal contract review process / checklist Legal standard contract template Critical supplier due diligence review templates (may replace existing monitoring template)